mscheltienne/mathieu.scheltienne.net/src/content/open-source-projects/neurosciences/nigsp.md

 After working for 2 years in this amazing lab, I contributed to NiGSP to improve the unit testing, CI infrastructure, documentation build and overall code quality.
-The project was originaly devleoped by [Stefano Moia](https://github.com/smoia) (github handle: [@smoia](https://github.com/smoia)).
+The project was originaly developed by [Stefano Moia](https://github.com/smoia) (github handle: [@smoia](https://github.com/smoia)).